 This 8000 square foot floor was installed at the Seattle International Airport over the course of three nights with two experienced decorative concrete installers.
 The products used were, two thin micro topping coats over a properly cleaned and prepared substrate.
-Integral color was used on the second coat to give the overall color, but them additional highlights were added with a surface dye, before being sealed with a two component polyurethane system.
+Integral color was used on the second coat to give the overall color, but then additional highlights were added with a surface dye, before being sealed with a two component polyurethane system.

 Other related links:

-Learn more about thin microtopping systems
+Learn more about thin microtopping and overlay resurfacing systems

 Watch a video of this installation: